analogdevicesinc/adi_3dtof_image_stitching/README.md

 ## adi_3dtof_image_stitching_node

-> :memo: _Note: For those with <cam_name> in the topic names, these are ideally the names assigned for EVAL-ADTF3175D camera modules.
+> :memo: _Note: For those with <cam_name> in the topic names, these are ideally the names assigned for EVAL-ADTF3175D.
 For example, if there are 2 cameras used, with the names as cam1 and cam2 ,there should be two subscribed topics for depth_image, specifically /cam1/depth_image for camra 1 and then /cam2/depth_image for camera 2._

 ### Published topics